1. What is Mutual Fund Expense Ratio?

 It was observed that the fees charged by the fund houses were unreasonably high to manage the portfolio of the unit holders.
 In the interest of investors, SEBI may instruct fund houses to cut down their expense ratio to 5 basis points from 20 basis points.
 This comes in the backdrop of already existing fee restraints for fund houses.
 It will be worthwhile to ponder over the motivation behind all these moves.

-The equity participation of investors is very low in India as compared to rest of the world.
+of investors is very low in India as compared to rest of the world.
 Be it frequent market fluctuations or the high cost of investment, a lot of deterrents still prevail in the economy.
 SEBI’s move is aimed at making equity mutual fund investments a viable proposition for the retail investors.

 Now that you know about SEBI’s ruling, it would be useful to understand the implication of such ruling.

 If accepted, the SEBI’s mandate on reduction of expense ratio would be effective from 1 April 2018.
 Investors can take this as a happy news!
 Their cost of investing is ultimately going to come down.
 A reduction in investment cost ultimately implies more money in your kitty.

 You need to understand that expense ratio has a direct impact on the fund returns.
 The higher the expense ratio, the lower the take home returns of the investor and vice-versa.
 Suppose an equity fund earns a return of 12% and has an expense ratio of 2.25%.
 So, the net returns after deducting expense ratio would be 9.75%.
 Hence, it would be better to invest in a consistent performing fund having a low expense ratio rather than investing in an expensive fund which generates high returns.